emremutlu08/pixabay-coding-exercise/README.md

 ### `yarn serve`

-Runs the app in the production mode.\
+(First build then) Runs the app in the production mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `yarn start`